BrXM AI Content Assistant developer guide

 Conversation auto-naming

-The request to generate a conversation name is initiated shortly after the first message.
+The auto-generation of the conversation name is initiated shortly after the first message.
 Note that the conversation name may take a few messages to generate; until then, the default “New conversation” name is displayed.

-The auto-naming request is charged to the account of the user making the conversation, and can be monitored in the logs.
+The auto-naming request consumes tokens and is charged to the account of the user making the conversation.
+The request is included and can be monitored in the logs.

 Conversation logs

-To examine the requests and responses from the AI model provider, we provide two loggers, which need to be enabled in your log4j configuration:
+All data that is transferred to and from the AI provider is available for inspection in your logs.
+To examine the requests and responses from the AI model provider, we provide two loggers, both of which need to be enabled in your log4j configuration in order to start logging:

 • A prompt logger that logs the conversation as typed by the user, as well as the responses from the AI model.
 To enable, set <Logger name="com.bloomreach.brx.ai.service.impl.client.advisors.PromptLoggerAdvisor" level="info"/>